mattpap/masters-thesis/sphinx/src/glossary.rst

     polynomial
         http://eom.springer.de/P/p073690.htm

+    algebraic variety
+        Is the set solutions to a system of polynomial equations.

     symmetric polynomial
         A polynomial $f \in \mathbb{R}[x_1, \ldots, x_n]$, where $\mathbb{R}$ is a ring, is called symmetric if $\sigma(f) = f$ holds for every permutation $\sigma$ of